SolbiatiAlessandro/machine-learning/personalized-fashion-recommendations/system-design.md

 injection of post popular articles in inventory

 TTSN
+- idea behind TTSN is that at inference time the complexity is O(users + articles) not O(users * articles) because I can use the two towers independtly and do KNN
 - user tower
 - item tower
 - KNN on embeddings
 - different tower size based on  training data size
 - at the top either cross product with sigmoid, or concat and MLP

 ranking